View across Matcha Mountain in Taiwan.

 3hrs

 Wake up early and embark on a scenic drive to Yushan National Park, home to the Walami Trail – a section of the Batongguan historic path that winds through lush tropical forests, along cliffside routes and over thrilling suspension bridges.
 The trail begins high above the Nanan River, cutting through dense jungle and offering stunning views of the surrounding mountains.
 As you hike, you’ll cross numerous bridges and navigate parts of the trail that are carved directly into the cliffs, adding a touch of adrenaline to your hike.
 Keep an eye out for playful monkeys in the trees and vibrant wildlife such as birds and butterflies.
 The hike also includes a visit to the hidden Bunan indigenous stone houses.
 After a scenic trail-side lunch, retrace your steps back to the trailhead.
 In the afternoon, head to Yuli and check into a cosy hot spring hotel where you can soak in natural thermal waters, perfect for relaxing your tired muscles.
-Dinner is included tonight with a choice of hot pot or Japanese ramen, followed by a peaceful evening to unwind and socialise.
+Dinner is included tonight – tuck into a steaming bowl of Japanese ramen, followed by a peaceful evening to unwind and socialise.

 Day 6